 Remote Learning

 Remote learning refers to learning that is completed away from the physical school building.
-As a result of the Covid-19 pandemic, many children will be required to learn remotely during the academic year 2020-21.
+As a result of the Covid-19 pandemic, many children have been required to learn remotely during the academic year 2019-20 and 2020-21.
 The overall purpose of remote learning is to minimise the disruption to pupils’ education through providing access to learning that mirrors what would have been provided in school.

-At Newport Primary School, we understand the need to continually deliver high quality education, including during periods of remote working whether for an individual pupil, a specific bubble or for the whole school due to a local or national lockdown.
+At Newport Primary School, we understand the need to continually deliver high quality education, including during periods of remote working whether for an individual pupil the whole school due to a local or national lockdown.
 We recognise the importance of maintaining high expectations in all areas of school life and ensuring that all pupils have access to the learning resources and support they need to succeed.

-A child, family or group of children could be required to isolate for up to 10 days.
-Some children may be ill during this period but the vast majority will be well and isolating as a precaution to break the chain of transmission.
+A child could be required to isolate for up to 10 days.
+Some children may be ill during this period but the vast majority will be well and able to access learning.

 Government guidelines require schools to provide education for children who are in isolation.